Heights Logo

 Auto Loan

 An Auto Loan is a type of secured Installment Loan.
-The vehicle may already be owned by the borrower or the borrower is buying the vehicle that will serve as collateral for the loan.
+The borrower receives the full amount of the loan proceeds at the time of loan origination and then repays the loan in regular, fixed installments.
+The vehicle may already be owned in full by the borrower or the borrower is buying the vehicle that will serve as collateral for the loan.
+Collateral is when you use something of monetary value to back up your loan.
 This makes it a secured loan.

 Understanding Secured vs. Unsecured Loans

-Collateral – This is something of value that a borrower owns or has interest in that they can use to secure their loan.
-If the loan is not repaid as agreed, the lender has the right to take the collateral as payment for the debt.
+• Collateral – This is something of value that a borrower owns or has interest in that they can use to secure their loan.
+Examples of collateral are a house, a vehicle, or household goods.
+If the loan is not repaid as agreed by the borrower, the lender has the right to take the collateral as payment for the debt.

-Secured Loan – This type of debt is secured by collateral.
-A borrower might get more money with a secured loan than with an unsecured loan.
+• Secured Loan – This type of debt is secured by collateral which is something of value that secures the loan.
+A borrower might get more money with a secured loan than an unsecured loan and possibly have a quicker approval path.
+If the borrower defaults on the loan, the lender can take the collateral as payment of the debt as detailed in the loan agreement.
 Examples of secured loans are home equity lines of credit, mortgages, and car loans.

-Unsecured Loan – An unsecured loan has no collateral.
+• Unsecured Loan – An unsecured loan has no collateral.
 The approval is based on the borrower’s ability to pay and creditworthiness.
-A personal installment loan or payday loan is an example of an unsecured loan.
+A personal installment loan, payday loan, or student loan are examples of unsecured loans.

 Loan Considerations